IBM/zos-code-page-tools/README.md

 #### tagfile -q -r dir/ files ....
-      set file tag of files based on detected file content -q, quiet operation
+      set file tag of files based on detected file content
+      -d: do not tag anything, just dry run, exit 0 if tagging is not necessary -q, quiet operation
       -h, this information
       -r, recurse subdirectory